This Data Processing Agreement is between

 3. uQualio’s Obligations

-3.1 uQualio is only permitted to process personal data on documented instructions from the Data Processor unless processing is required under EU or Member State law to which uQualio is subject; in this case, uQualio shall inform the Data Processor of this legal requirement prior to processing unless that law prohibits such information on important grounds of public interest, cf. Article 28 (3)(a).
+3.1 uQualio is only permitted to process personal data on documented instructions from the Data Processor unless the processing is required under EU or Member State law to which uQualio is subject; in this case, uQualio shall inform the Data Processor of this legal requirement prior to processing unless that law prohibits such information on important grounds of public interest, cf. Article 28 (3)(a).

 3.2 Furthermore, uQualio is required to: